Track Events

 Understand Track Events

-Track Events can take the form of both server and client side, and they capture interactions that aren't automatically captured as Click Events or Page View Events.
+Track Events can take the form of both server and client side, and they capture interactions that aren't automatically captured as Feature click events or Page load events.

 Client side Server side